jim-schwoebel/voicebook/README.md

 ### How do I provide feedback?

 I welcome any feedback on this book.
-The best way to give feedback is through adding an issue on the github repository.
+The best way to give feedback is through [adding an issue](https://github.com/jim-schwoebel/voicebook/issues) on this github repository.
 If you could follow these best practices for providing feedback, it would greatly help with resolving any issues:

 Go to ‘issues tab’ of the repository at this link.
 Select ‘new issue’ to provide feedback, assign this to ‘jim-schwoebel’ (my github username), label the issue as an enhancement, and assign it to the project ‘Book feedback.’

-Add in the page number that you’re commenting about in the title and the issue (e.g. Page 35 - Table 1.1.1 mis-labeled).
+Add in the page number that you’re commenting about in the title and the issue (e.g. Chapter 1 - Page 35 - Table 1.1.1 mis-labeled).

 In the description, add in what you think should be fixed (e.g. The table is not labeled properly.
 The proper label should be Table 1.3.4.
 Also, the description is a bit unclear.
 You may want to eliminate the last sentence).

 ## References